sahilrajput03/dapp-decentralized-exchange/Readme.md

 - Adding bootstrap to nextjs: [Click here](https://dev.to/anuraggharat/adding-bootstrap-to-nextjs-39b2) , [fallback source](https://medium.com/nextjs/how-to-add-bootstrap-in-next-js-de997371fd9c)

-- **Finding blockchain jobs:**

-4 step process

-1. Position yourself on job market (become niche specific)
-2. Create attractive blockchain dev profile (3 Components: Blockchain CV, Github Link and Linkedin)
-3. Apply to blockchain jobs

-Step 1 Explained:
-1. Benefit of positioning on job market is that you can stand out from competitors
-2. You can find job faster
-3. Make more $$

-Two ways to position yourself:
-1. Technical Positioning:
-	- Frontend Dev(nice ui, you are good at integrating wallets, ui challenges specific to blockchain apps)
-	- Smart contract Dev
-	- Blockchain Devops
-	- Fullstack Blockchian Dev)
-2. Business Domian Positioning (Are you developing for games, finance?)

-Ideally you need to position yourself both techincally and also for a specific business domian.

 - **Drizzle: A react librarary from truffle:**

 	Date: 16 Oct, 2022